Human Thought, AI, and the Human Future

 About Carl

-I spent several decades doing research on the structure and design of DNA-binding proteins, making some fundamental contributions to the field.
-In 2001, I resigned my positions as a tenured Professor at MIT and an Investigator at the Howard Hughes Medical Institute to look at some even-more-critical questions about the power and limits of human thought and prospects for the human future.
+I spent several decades doing research on the structure and design of DNA-binding proteins, making fundamental contributions in that area of molecular biophysics.
+In 2001, I resigned my positions as a tenured Professor at MIT and an Investigator at the Howard Hughes Medical Institute to pursue what I recognized as an even more crucial challenge: understanding the power and limits of human thought, and their implications for humanity’s future.